-Initial Social Security benefits-that is, benefits in the first full year of claiming-are larger, on average, for retired workers with higher lifetime earnings because people's Social Security benefits are based on their earnings history.
-Because real (inflation-adjusted) earnings are expected to continue to rise, CBO projects that initial benefits, adjusted for inflation, would grow over time in a scheduled-benefits scenario.
-That growth would be partly offset for some birth cohorts because the increase in the full retirement age from 65 (for people born before 1938) to 67 (for people born after 1959) will reduce their initial benefits.
-(This analysis reflects the assumption that all eligible beneficiaries would claim benefits at age 65.)
+In CBO's projections, initial Social Security benefits-that is, benefits in the first full year of claiming, adjusted to remove the effects of inflation-grow over time in a scheduled-benefits scenario because real (inflation-adjusted) earnings are expected to continue to rise.
+That growth is partly offset for some birth cohorts because the increase in the full retirement age from 66 (for people born from 1943 to 1954) to 67 (for people born after 1959) reduces their initial benefits.
+(The analysis of initial benefits reflects the assumption that all eligible beneficiaries would claim benefits at age 65.)
+In addition, initial Social Security benefits are larger, on average, for retired workers with higher lifetime household earnings because people's Social Security benefits are based on their earnings history.